Watch and in time

 in the blue food coloring and the

-celery on the right was absorbing
+celery on the right has absorbed

-the food coloring.
+the blue food coloring.